SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 Common resources provide a uniform API wrapper around multiple API provider endpoints for given data structures.
 Developers code to a common API (for example,

-/contact), and under the hood we route, map, and transform these requests and responses to many different third party cloud APIs, resulting in a one-to-many coding experience.
-See Common Objects and Transformations below for more.
+/contact), and under the hood we route, map, and transform these requests and responses to many different third-party cloud APIs, resulting in a one-to-many coding experience.
+See Common Resources and Transformations below for more.

 Create and manage workflows with formula templates and individual formula executions called instances.
 See Formulas below for more.